Ultraviolet Compactness of High-Redshift Galaxies as a Tracer of Early-Stage Gas Infall, Bursty Star Formation, and Offset from the Fundamental Metallicity Relation: Introduction

 The main mechanisms driving the redshift evolution of the FMR are not yet understood.
-However, there are speculations that the offset from the locally calibrated FMR is correlated with the compactness of galaxies.
-The main piece of evidence was presented in \cite{tacchella+2023}, finding that the most metal-poor $z > 7$ galaxy detected in the Early Release Observations \citep{ERO} data is very compact ($R_{\rm e} < 200 {\rm pc}$).
-This galaxy has a high SFR surface density, potentially indicating that it is undergoing rapid/early-stage accretion, consistent with its inferred steeply rising SFH and relatively young stellar population.
-In this context, the offset from the FMR can be understood as the earliest stages of galaxy formation when the star formation is stochastic and equilibrium between gas infall, star formation, interstellar medium (ISM) enrichment, and feedback-driven outflow is not achieved yet.
+However, there are speculations that the offset from the local universe calibration of FMR is correlated with the compactness of galaxies.
+The main piece of evidence was presented in \cite{tacchella+2023}, finding that the most metal-poor $z > 7$ galaxy detected in the Early Release Observations \citep{ERO} data is extremely compact ($R_{\rm e} < 200 {\rm pc}$).
+This galaxy has a high SFR surface density, potentially indicating that it is undergoing rapid/early-stage accretion, consistent with its inferred steeply-rising star-formation history (SFH) and relatively young stellar population \citep{langeroodi2023}.
+In this context, the offset from the FMR can be understood as the earliest stage of galaxy formation when the star formation is bursty \citep{2023arXiv231016895B, 2020MNRAS.498..430I, 2023MNRAS.525.2241H, 2024ApJ...961...53I, 2024MNRAS.52711372A, 2024ApJ...964..150D, 2024MNRAS.529.4728D, 2024arXiv240413045L} and equilibrium between gas infall, star formation, interstellar medium (ISM) enrichment, and feedback-driven outflow is not yet achieved.
 This equilibrium state is likely what we observe as the FMR for more mature galaxies at lower redshifts.

-Here, we investigate the correlation between the offset from the FMR and compactness by compiling a large sample of $z > 3$ galaxies with available rest-optical NIRSpec spectroscopy as well as high-resolution NIRCam short-wavelength photometry.
+Here, we investigate the correlation between the offset from the FMR and compactness by compiling a large sample of $z > 3$ galaxies with available rest-UV to -optical NIRSpec spectroscopy and NIRCam photometry.
 The former enables empirical method metallicity measurements and the latter enables accurate rest-ultraviolet (UV) size measurements.
-To compile this sample, we survey the entire publicly available \jwst\ NIRSpec prism data, finding 334 galaxies at $z > 3$.
+We compiled this sample by uniformly reducing the entire archive of publicly available JWST NIRSpec MSA prism data, resulting in 334 emission-line galaxies at $z > 3$.
 We also leverage the first public data release of the JADES program \citep{JADES1, JADES2, JADES3, JADES4}, providing an additional 93 galaxies at $z > 3$.
-The details of the public data used in this work as well as our reduction routines are presented in Section \ref{sec: data}.
+A detailed overview of the public data used in this work as well as our reduction routines are presented in Section \ref{sec: data}.